Free investment calculators — no signup required

 When Frequency Matters Most

 SIP frequency makes the biggest difference in high-volatility markets.
 When a fund's NAV swings 3-5% weekly, more frequent purchases capture more of the low-NAV windows.
-For highly volatile funds (mid-cap, small-cap, sectoral), weekly SIP can outperform monthly by 0.3-0.5% annually.
+If you're asking whether weekly SIP is better than monthly SIP for small-cap funds, the answer is usually yes — for highly volatile funds (mid-cap, small-cap, sectoral), weekly SIP can outperform monthly by 0.3-0.5% annually.

 For low-volatility funds (large-cap index, debt funds), the averaging benefit is smaller — monthly SIP is almost as good as daily.